Huy-DNA/MPiSC/code/ltqueue/report/main.typ

 The idea behind the `propagate` procedure is simple: Each time an SPSC queue is modified (inserted/deleted), the timestamp of a leaf has changed so the timestamps of all nodes on the path from that leaf to the root can potentially change.
 Therefore, we have to propagate the change towards the root, starting from the leaf (line 11-18).

 The `refresh` procedure is by itself simple: we access all child nodes to determine the minimum timestamp and try to set the current node's timestamp with the determined minimum timestamp using a pair of LL/SC.
-However, because LL/SC can fail, the procedure `refresh` can fail.
+However, LL/SC can not always succeed so the current node's timestamp may not be updated by `refresh` at all.
 The key to fix this is to retry `refresh` on line 17 in case of the first `refresh`'s failure.
 Later, when we prove the correctness of the modified LTQueue, we provide a formal proof of why this works.
 Here, we visualize the case where both `refresh` fails but correctness is still ensures in @double-refresh for some intuition.

 #place(